ATS vs Recruiters 2026

 How ATS Systems Actually Screen Your Resume

 An ATS is software that companies use to collect, organize, and filter job applications.
-According to Capterra's 2025 HR software survey, over 98% of Fortune 500 companies and 75% of mid-size companies use platforms like Greenhouse, Lever, Workday, iCIMS, or Taleo.
+Common platforms include Greenhouse, Lever, Workday, iCIMS, and Taleo.

 When you submit your resume, it doesn't go directly to a human.
 The ATS first: